All Episodes

 And nobody's doing anything.

-Everybody's simply passing it up.
+Everybody's simply passing it off.

 It's too hard.